17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 Ah, to be seventeen again.
 Seems as if it were only yesterday that I was gagging from the smell of that diaper when I wiped your ass.
 Pretty soon, you will be doing the same for me.
 You’re so independent and don’t even need me anymore, do you?

 Oh, but you do.
-Laugh at your stupid, embarrassing (felon) dad all you want, just know that you still got your whole life ahead of you to eff that up nicely if you follow in daddy’s footsteps.
+Laugh at your stupid, embarrassing (felon) dad all you want, just know that you still got your whole life ahead of you to screw that up nicely if you follow in Daddy’s footsteps.

 By the way, I hated being seventeen.
 Hated it.
-All those self-discoveries to be made about life was awkward and annoying.
-I’d so wished that someone came along and made a cheat sheet for me to avoid all the pitfalls this world has to offer us.
+All those self-discoveries to be made about life were awkward and annoying.
+I so wished that someone had come along and made a cheat sheet for me to avoid all the pitfalls this world has to offer us.

 Regrets, oh yeah, I got ’em.
 What can I say – I should’ve made the call.
 I should’ve stayed at home that night.
 I shouldn’t have stolen that.
 Yeah, it comes back to haunt you kiddies.
 At a certain point, you have to let go though.